 January 29, 2019 | Cyber Aware

-Moving into 2019, now is a critical time to address cyber security.
+Now is a critical time to address cybersecurity.
 Australia saw reported losses of over $100m in 2018 alone, and that’s only accounting for scams that were noticed and reported by victims.
 At CyberAware.com we’ve developed a four-point program to help kick off your security efforts in the new year.

 If you aren’t sure of where to begin in protecting yourself and your business, our STOP policy is a fantastic place to start: